CS222-UIUC/team-65-project/README.md

 ## Overview

 This project is a full-stack web application for planning road trips with intelligent stop recommendations.
 It leverages AI and mapping APIs to suggest optimal places to visit along your route or near your current location.
+It also allows user the generate itineraries based on user requests and visualize it on a map

 - **Frontend:** React.js (see [`frontend/README.md`](frontend/README.md))
 - **Backend:** Flask (see [`backend/README.md`](backend/README.md))
-- **Containerization:** Docker Compose for easy setup

 ## Features